codewitch-honey-crisis/clasp/README.md

 - ClASP-Tree combines the above into a tool that can generate a header file which declares and defines methods that can produce an entire directory tree's associated content

 See the README.md at each sub-project for usage

+The www_test is an example PlatformIO project written for the ESP-IDF and ESP32s to demonstrate these facilities